-fresnostate.edu/artshum/english
+fresnostate.edu/artshum/english/firstyear/index.html

 Freshmen students entering Fresno State will be placed into four categories to determine what english class(es) they will need to complete.
-The english class(es) they will need to take will be dependant on their category placement.
+The english class(es) they will need to take will be dependent on their category placement.
 For more information about these options, please go to the English Department's First-Year Writing page.